Sir Robert Alexander Baillie of Polkemmet, 4th Bt.1

 Last Edited=1 Jan 2007

-David Gregory Marshall was invested as a Member, Order of the British Empire (M.B.E.).1 He lived at White Hill, Fen Ditton, Cambridgeshire, England.1
+David Gregory Marshall was appointed Member, Order of the British Empire (M.B.E.)1 He lived at White Hill, Fen Ditton, Cambridgeshire, EnglandG.1

 Child of David Gregory Marshall